bredelings/BAli-Phy/doc/BUILDING.md

 Use consistent shell labels and combine alternatives when the complete instructions are identical.
 “Unix shell” includes Linux, macOS, and WSL.
 Native HTML controls select one panel in HTML without JavaScript; the PDF prints every label and its content in source order.
 Keep version-specific explanations beside the affected commands rather than repeating them in the common workflow.

+HTML uses compact selectors with a blue underline and bold text for the selected shell.
+Each label retains its underline when selectors wrap; panel content has no enclosing box.
+Print uses smaller bold sans-serif labels and modest spacing between alternatives, with more space after the group.
+Keep labels with the start of their content and short commands together, but let long alternatives and groups cross pages to avoid large blank areas.

 `user-guide.css` makes xslTNG's hidden radio buttons keyboard-focusable and provides a visible focus outline.
 Check Tab and arrow-key navigation, narrow screens, local-file viewing, and print